ksamavedam/OnBotJava/README.md

   - ![Here is a session of ERROR Scenario VSCode](https://github.com/ksamavedam/OnBotJava/blob/master/Misc/VSCode-Term-ftc-http-error-Annotation%202019-10-20%20101012.jpg)

 - ![You can do periodic commits from the VSCode itself] (https://github.com/ksamavedam/OnBotJava/blob/master/Misc/VSCode-GIT-Annotation%202019-10-20%20101012.jpg)
+- Commits are stored locally in your computer; no need for internet connection.
+These help you see delta changes that may have caused issued.
+Periodic Commits are *strongly* recommended.
 - ![At the end of the day, you must push changes to GitHub](https://github.com/ksamavedam/OnBotJava/blob/master/Misc/VSCode-GIT-Push-Annotation%202019-10-20%20101012.jpg)
 - Make a *Pull Request* if you think your code can be merged to *main*